THE RESEARCH

-The scientific foundation beneath everything she builds
+The scientific foundation beneath everything we build.

 For decades the behavioral health field has…